yasserfds/thatguyjamal/README.md

 ## I'm a Student, Developer, and YouTuber!!

-- 🌱 I’m currently learning TypeScript, Svelte, and Reactjs.
+- 🌱 I’m currently learning TypeScript, Deno, and Reactjs.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2021 Goals: Launch the [Yoru](https://github.com/lewd-labs/yoru-mirror) discord bot & Make 💸
+- 🥅 2022 Goals: Complete [Yoru RPG](https://github.com/lewd-labs/yoru-mirror) discord bot & master more full stack technologies!
-- ⚡ Fun fact: I love to ride dirk bike, reading manga, and watching anime.
+- ⚡ Fun fact: I love watching and reading anime, as well as playing video games and exploring outdoors.

 <!-- ### Spotify Playing 🎧